websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-dxp-configurations-and-customizations.md

-# Step 4: Migrating DXP Configurations and Customizations
+# Stage 4: Migrating DXP Configurations and Customizations

-Now that your database and document library are applied to your DXP Cloud environment, the next step is to migrate your on-premises Liferay installation's configurations and custom code.
+Now that your database and document library are applied to your DXP Cloud environment, the next stage of migration is to migrate your on-premises Liferay installation's configurations and custom code.
 This involves organizing property files, OSGi configurations, and custom modules, themes, and WAR files to the appropriate folders before deployment.

 ## Organize Configuration Files